rizaldevs/cybermod/docs/pyromod/listen/message.md

-### *class* pyromod.listen.Message
+### *class* cybermod.listen.Message

 Bases: `pyrogram.Message`

-The `pyromod.listen.Message` class is an extension of the `pyrogram.Message` class.
+The `cybermod.listen.Message` class is an extension of the `pyrogram.Message` class.
 It provides additional methods for waiting for user clicks on inline buttons within messages.

 ### *async* wait_for_click(from_user_id: int | None = None, timeout: int | None = None, filters: Filter | None = None,